TYPO3 Accessibility

 (Barrierefreie-Informationstechnik-Verordnung)

-Germany’s national regulation for accessible IT, required for all public-sector websites and is based on WCAG.
+National German regulation for accessible IT, which is now a requirement for all public-sector websites; this report is based on WCAG.

 EU-Richtlinie zur Barrierefreiheit im Internet